owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 ## Two Properties of Video Classification

 1. Classified still segments must be at least _S_ seconds long
-   - Exception: First and last segment may be shorter
+   - Ignoring the last segment (which may be a shorter still segment)
 2. Classified moving segments must have correct timespans
    - Comparing the generated _expected_ output to the classified timespans
-   - Wrote this a week ago
+   - (here were bugs!)

 ## Testing Still Segment Lengths